cloudfoundry/staticfile-buildpack/README.md

     ./scripts/integration.sh
     ```

-More information can be found on Github [cutlass](https://github.com/cloudfoundry/libbuildpack/cutlass).
+More information can be found on [here](https://github.com/cloudfoundry/libbuildpack/tree/master/cutlass).

 ### Contributing